learn-co-students/module-2-code-challenge-nyc04-seng-ft-071220-module-2-code-challenge---late-show-1598646907/README.md

 On the Guest show page, order the Episodes by the Appearance rating so that the highest rated shows first in the list.

+    #For ordering on the attribute of an associated model you have to include it:

+    #tried on Guest model:
+    # Guest.joins(:appearances).order("rating DESC")
+    # Guest.includes(:appearances).order("rating DESC")
+    # scope :ordered, -> { joins(:appearances).order("rating DESC") }

+    #tried in rails console and saw this showed all of the specific guest's episodes ordered by the highest rating
+    # Guest.first.appearances.order("rating DESC")

 ### Feature Demo

 ![screen capture of feature demo](late-show-features-demo.gif)